 Mine is a white cake, tinted red and blue.
 The measurements of the batter are done so that you have enough for 3 thin layers in an 8″ x 8″ square pan.
 I picked up three of the pans really inexpensively.
 If you don’t have three, you’ll just have to bake the layers one at a time.
 Parchment makes life soooooo much easier for removing the finished cakes.

 If you are looking for truly vegan food coloring, you can find those on Amazon.
-India Tree is the brand name.
+India Tree is the brand name many vegans are familiar with, but tend not to be as vibrant in color.
 I think Wilton makes some that are too.
+However, I have been in contact with and have been assured by Americolor that their colors are completely vegan-friendly.
 Gel does tend to work best.
-I am going to experiment with using pureed beets and pureed blueberries to see if coloring will work similarly.
-I’ll post an update!
+Not made with any animal-derived ingredients nor tested on animals.

 Since every “drop” of food coloring would be different each time, I am not including a measurement for that.
 Just use your judgement.
 The red won’t look red until it’s baked, but be sure it’s dark enough as batter that it won’t come out pink after baking.